scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

-💡 **Tip**: If your filter doesn't seem to work, test your JSON first in [jsonlint.com](https://jsonlint.com/) and double-check the `field` names from the object schema in HighLevel.
+💡 **Tip**: If your filter doesn't seem to work, test your JSON at [jsonlint.com](https://jsonlint.com) and make sure you're using valid property names from your custom object or business schema.